marcinmmalec/evolevu-project-2/README.md

 Replace {USERNAME} with your username.
 This will enable the database

 # Running with nodemon
-Use npm install to install packages
+Use npm install to install packages.\n
 Make sure nodemon is installed, then run npm run dev

 # Note